MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/ipamserver/Add-IpamSubnet.md

 ```

 ### -NetworkType
-Specifies an array of of network types for the addresses to add.
+Specifies an array of network types for the addresses to add.
 The acceptable values for this parameter are:

 - Provider